Srinivas-559/GET-API-Transactions/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this code , you will need to add the following environment variables to your .env file

 `SOLANA_RPC_URL` - RPC end point

-`PUBLIC_KEY` - Key of the wallet
+`WALLET_ADDRESS` - Key of the wallet

 The above variables should be declared and initialized in

-`.env.local` file
+`.env` file